visionify/visionai/docs/scenarios/index.md

-# Overview
+# Scenarios

-Workplace health and safety involves protecting employees from potential hazards and risks in the workplace.
-VisionAI is designed to ensure that employees are safe and healthy in their work environment.
+> VisionAI is designed with Workplace Safety in mind.
+Each of the scenarios mentioned here promotes a safe and secure work environment.

+=== "Material for MkDocs"

+    ``` yaml
+    name: ci # (1)!
+    on:
+      push:
+        branches:
+          - master # (2)!
+          - main
+    permissions:
+      contents: write
+    jobs:
+      deploy:
+        runs-on: ubuntu-latest
+        steps:
+          - uses: actions/checkout@v3
+          - uses: actions/setup-python@v4
+            with:
+              python-version: 3.x
+          - uses: actions/cache@v2
+            with:
+              key: ${{ github.ref }}
+              path: .cache
+          - run: pip install mkdocs-material # (3)!
+          - run: mkdocs gh-deploy --force
+    ```

+    1. You can change the name to your liking.

+    2. At some point, GitHub renamed `master` to `main`.
+If your default branch is named `master`, you can safely remove `main`, vice versa.

+    3. This is the place to install further [MkDocs plugins] or Markdown extensions with `pip` to be used during the build:

+        ``` sh
+        pip install \
+          mkdocs-material \
+          mkdocs-awesome-pages-plugin \
+          ...
+        ```

+=== "Insiders"

+    ``` yaml
+    name: ci
+    on:
+      push:
+        branches:
+          - master
+          - main
+    permissions:
+      contents: write
+    jobs:
+      deploy:
+        runs-on: ubuntu-latest
+        if: github.event.repository.fork == false
+        steps:
+          - uses: actions/checkout@v3
+          - uses: actions/setup-python@v4
+            with:
+              python-version: 3.x
+          - uses: actions/cache@v2
+            with:
+              key: ${{ github.ref }}
+              path: .cache
+          - run: apt-get install pngquant # (1)!
+          - run: pip install git+https://${GH_TOKEN}@github.com/squidfunk/mkdocs-material-insiders.git
+          - run: mkdocs gh-deploy --force
+    env:
+      GH_TOKEN: ${{ secrets.GH_TOKEN }} # (2)!
+    ```

 Common workplace health and safety scenarios include hazardous materials, ergonomic hazards, workplace compliance violations, and suspicious activities.
 Hazardous materials may include flammable materials, biological agents, and hazardous chemicals.
 Employees should understand the risks associated with these materials and the need for proper handling and storage.
 Ergonomic hazards refer to the physical and environmental conditions of a workplace that may cause injuries or illnesses due to repetitive motions, awkward postures, or heavy lifting.
 Employers need to assess the environment and take steps to reduce or eliminate these hazards.
 Employers should create a safe and supportive environment and provide resources to help employees understrand the workplace compliances.

 # VisionAI Scenarios

 VisionAI can help to streamline safety processes, detect hazards, monitor job site conditions, and improve communication between workers.
 VisionAI can help to identify risks that may have been previously overlooked and alert workers and managers to potential hazards.

 Most of the VisionAI Scenarios fall under: